Two Flat Whites

 Sound the alarm!
 Australia’s high-powered dub and dancehall sub-bass vessel Dubmarine are taking the wraps off their much-anticipated debut album Depth of Sound!
 The album’s release comes at the tail end of what’s already been a huge year for Dubmarine.
 Taking in Germany, Belgium, Netherlands and the Czech Republic, July saw them complete a massive European festival tour before turning in a pair of unforgettable sets at September’s BIGSOUND conference back on their home turf of Brisbane.
 On stage, led by the vocal gymnastics of indigenous superstar and Darumbal man D-Kazman, the nine piece create a deep dancehall, reggae, dub based musical pandemonium, producing the sound and fury of electronic music, in all of its hip shaking glory – but on live instruments.

-For your chance to win this great prize, simply email your name, postal address and the code word to info {at} twoflatwhites(.)com .
+For your chance to win this great prize, simply email your name, postal address and the code word to info .
 Remember you need to be signed up on the Two Flat Whites fan page on Facebook to win and also grab the code word.

 Competition closes Sunday, 9th January 2011.